Admission to the Major

 When planning their program, transfer students should be mindful of lower-division prerequisite course requirements, as well as for meeting collegiate requirements.
 Students transferring into Structural Engineering from outside UCSD have unique circumstances that do not always fit neatly into the course plan.
 Nonetheless, all of the same course requirements apply equally to all transfer students.
 Even though students may enter UCSD with junior-level standing, most transfer students should expect to take up to three years to complete all department requirements.

-Upon arrival, students should meet with an Undergraduate Advisor in the Structural Engineering Department to plan a program of study.
-The undergraduate advisors can be contacted through the Virtual Advising Center (vac.ucsd.edu) as well as by visiting their offices during walk-in advising hours.
-The Undergraduate Advising Offices are located in the SME building on the 3rd floor.
-Walk-in advising hours are Monday - Thursday from 9:00am -11:30am & from 1:30pm - 3:30pm; and Fridays from 9:00am - 11:30am.
+Upon arrival, students should meet with the Undergraduate Advisor in the Structural Engineering Department to plan a program of study.
+The undergraduate advisor can be contacted through the Virtual Advising Center (vac.ucsd.edu) as well as by visiting during walk-in advising hours or by appointment.
+The Undergraduate Advising Office is located in the SME building on the 3rd floor.
+Please see Advisor Information for hours and appointment info.

 Your academic plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Chair of the Undergraduate Affairs Committee.
-Because some courses and/or curricular changes may be made every year, it is imperative that students consult with the department's undergraduate advisors at least once on an annual basis.
+Because some courses and/or curricular changes may be made every year, it is imperative that students consult with the department's undergraduate advisor at least once a year.

 In addition to the advising available through the Structural Engineering Undergraduate Advising Office, technical or career-related advice may be obtained from Structural Engineering faculty members.
 A specific Structural Engineering faculty advisor is assigned to each Structural Engineering student.
-You can find your faculty advisor information here: http://www.structures.ucsd.edu/academics/undergraduate-program/undergraduate-advising/advisor-information.
+Students can find their faculty advisor information on the Advisor Information page.

 The B.S. programs require a minimum of 145 units, plus college requirements in humanities and social sciences.
 To graduate, students must maintain an overall GPA of at least 2.0, and the department requires at least a C- grade in each course required for the major.
 All courses required for the major must be taken for a letter grade, including all lower division math and science courses.
 Visit the Major Requirements page on this website to see a listing of all the courses required for the major.